Concept2: RowErg

+Various modern models of the RowErg are used for indoor rowing events such as BIRC and CRASH-B. In 2018, CrossFit officially named Concept2's D & E models the official spec rowers for The CrossFit Open and Games.
+This followed an investigation which discovered that rival manufacturer Xebex's machines were "significantly easier than the competition standard," resulting in an official declaration that the Concept2 was the specification manufacturer.

-The friction-prone areas like chain are coated with nickel for the longevity of the parts.
+Friction-prone areas of Concept2 ergs (like the chain) are coated with nickel for longevity of the parts.
 Nickel coating also assists in lubrication and maintenance.

-The indoor rower's nickname comes from its measurement of the power output of oarsmen/women.
-As such it is a class of ergometer (Greek: measuring work), and competitive rowers rarely refer to the machine as an "indoor rower," but use the older name "erg" or "ergo" (short for ergometer).

 SkiErg

 In June 2009, Concept2 introduced the SkiErg.
 The SkiErg is a ski ergometer that helps build strength and endurance specific to Nordic skiing.
 The SkiErg uses the same mechanical concept that the company's indoor rowers do, but the user is in a standing position pulling on two handles emulating the double-pole technique found in Nordic skiing.
 Each pull engages the arms, shoulders, core, and legs in a downwards "crunch" making it a total body workout.
 It places greater physical demands on the triceps, chest, and abdominal muscles, in addition to the strong engagement of the back muscles that both exercises share.